 The specific objectives of the program are to:

-- strengthen Canada’s ability to attract the world’s top researchers in order to be at the leading edge of breakthroughs in priority research areas expected to generate social and economic benefits for Canadians;
+- strengthen Canada’s ability to attract the world’s top researchers, in order to be at the leading edge of breakthroughs in the Government of Canada’s science, technology and innovation (ST&I) priority areas expected to generate social and economic benefits for Canadians;

-- help Canada build a critical mass of expertise in priority areas identified by the government;
+- help Canada build a critical mass of expertise in ST&I priority areas identified by the Government of Canada;

-- create a competitive environment to help Canadian institutions attract a cadre of world-leading researchers in their pursuit of excellence in their research; and
+- create a competitive environment to help Canadian institutions, in their pursuit of excellence in their research, attract a cadre of world-leading researchers; and

-- contribute to the branding of Canada as a location of choice for world-leading research, science and technology development along with other federal programs with similar objectives.
+- contribute to branding Canada as a location of choice for world-leading research, science and technology development, alongside other federal programs with similar objectives.

 A tri-agency initiative: